-Our Audit Committee consists of Jonathan Chadwick, Matthew Miller, and Eric Vishria.
-The chairman of our Audit Committee is Mr. Chadwick.
+Our Audit Committee consists of Jonathan Chadwick, Matthew Miller, Neha Narkhede, and Eric Vishria.
+Ms. Narkhede joined our Audit Committee in February 2024.
+The chairperson of our Audit Committee is Mr. Chadwick.
 Our Board of Directors has determined that each member of our Audit Committee satisfies the independence requirements under the listing standards of Nasdaq and Rule 10A-3(b)(1) under the Exchange Act.
 Our Board of Directors has determined that Mr. Chadwick is an "audit committee financial expert" within the meaning of SEC regulations.
 Each member of our Audit Committee can read and understand fundamental financial statements in accordance with applicable requirements.
-In arriving at these determinations, our Board of Directors has examined each Audit Committee member's scope of experience and the nature of his employment.
+In arriving at these determinations, our Board of Directors has examined each Audit Committee member's scope of experience and the nature of his or her employment.

-The primary purpose of our Audit Committee is to discharge the responsibilities of our Board of Directors with respect to our accounting and financial reporting processes and internal controls, the audit and integrity of our financial statements, overseeing our independent registered public accounting firm and our internal audit function, our compliance with applicable laws, and our risk assessment and risk management with respect to financial, accounting, tax, cybersecurity and information technology matters.
+The primary purpose of our Audit Committee is to discharge the responsibilities of our Board of Directors with respect to our accounting and financial reporting processes and internal controls, the audit and integrity of our financial statements, overseeing our independent registered public accounting firm and our internal audit function, our compliance with applicable laws, and our risk assessment and risk management with respect to financial, accounting, tax, cybersecurity, data privacy, and information technology matters.
 Specific responsibilities of our Audit Committee include:

-- helping our Board of Directors oversee our accounting and financial reporting processes and internal controls; - managing the selection, appointment, compensation, retention, independence, evaluation, and performance of a qualified firm to serve as the independent registered public accounting firm to audit our financial statements: - approving or, as permitted, pre-approving, audit and permissible non-audit and tax services to be performed by the independent registered public accounting firm; - discussing the scope, materiality, and timing of the annual audit with the independent registered public accounting firm and reviewing, with management and the independent registered public accounting firm, the results of the independent audit and the quarterly reviews; - preparing the Audit Committee Report that the SEC requires in our annual proxy statement; - reviewing and discussing with management and the independent registered public accounting firm the adequacy and effectiveness of our internal controls, and any fraud involving management or other Confluent employees that have a significant role in our internal controls; - reviewing and discussing the adequacy and effectiveness of our disclosure controls and procedures; - meeting periodically with the internal auditors; - reviewing and discussing with management and the independent registered public accounting firm the adequacy and effectiveness of our legal, regulatory, and ethical compliance programs and reports regarding compliance with applicable laws, regulations and internal compliance programs; - overseeing procedures for the receipt, retention, and treatment of complaints on accounting, internal accounting controls, or audit matters, and for employees to submit concerns anonymously about questionable accounting or auditing matters; - reviewing and discussing our major financial risk exposures, including reviewing our policies on risk assessment and risk management; - reviewing significant cybersecurity matters and concerns, including information security, data privacy, and related regulatory matters and compliance; - reviewing with management our investment philosophy and policies; - overseeing significant tax matters; - reviewing and overseeing related party transactions; - setting hiring policies with respect to employees and former employees of our independent registered public accounting firm; and - reviewing our Whistleblower Policy, Global Anti-Bribery and Anti-Corruption Policy, Related Person Transactions Policy, and other policies as requested by our management.
+- helping our Board of Directors oversee our accounting and financial reporting processes and internal controls; - managing the selection, appointment, compensation, retention, independence, evaluation, and performance of a qualified firm to serve as the independent registered public accounting firm to audit our financial statements; - approving or, as permitted, pre-approving, audit and permissible non-audit and tax services to be performed by the independent registered public accounting firm; - discussing the scope, materiality, and timing of the annual audit with management and the independent registered public accounting firm and reviewing, with management and the independent registered public accounting firm, the results of the independent audit and the quarterly reviews; - preparing the Audit Committee Report that the SEC requires in our annual proxy statement; - reviewing and discussing with management and the independent registered public accounting firm the adequacy and effectiveness of our internal controls, and any fraud involving management or other Confluent employees that have a significant role in our internal controls; - reviewing and discussing the adequacy and effectiveness of our disclosure controls and procedures; - meeting periodically with the internal auditors; - reviewing and discussing with management and the independent registered public accounting firm the adequacy and effectiveness of our legal, regulatory, and ethical compliance programs and reports regarding compliance with applicable laws, regulations, and internal compliance programs; - overseeing procedures for the receipt, retention, and treatment of complaints on accounting, internal accounting controls, or audit matters, and for employees to submit concerns anonymously about questionable accounting or auditing matters, and overseeing the review and resolution of any complaints or submissions on accounting, internal accounting controls, or audit matters; - reviewing and discussing our major financial risk exposures, including reviewing our guidelines and policies on risk assessment and risk management; - reviewing significant cybersecurity matters and concerns, including information security, data privacy, and related regulatory matters and compliance, and reviewing and discussing material risks relating to cybersecurity, threats and information systems, and Confluent's processes for assessing, identifying, and managing risks relating to cybersecurity;

+- reviewing with management our investment philosophy and policies; - overseeing significant tax matters; - reviewing and overseeing related party transactions; - setting hiring policies with respect to employees and former employees of our independent registered public accounting firm; and - reviewing our Whistleblower Policy, Global Anti-Bribery and Anti-Corruption Policy, Related Person Transactions Policy, and other policies as requested by our management.